angular/angular/guides/theming-your-components.md

   $primary: map-get($theme, primary);
   $accent: map-get($theme, accent);

-  // Use md-color to extract individual colors from a palette as necessary.
+  // Use mat-color to extract individual colors from a palette as necessary.
   .candy-carousel {
     background-color: mat-color($primary);
     border-color: mat-color($accent, A400);